RynThomas/SQL-Project-Data-Job-Analysis/README.md

 4. Which skills are associated with higher salaries?

 5. What are the most optimal skills to learn?

+Each question focused on the positions or skills required for those within my local job market, so each query aimed to answer these will filter to positions available in Virginia or remotely.

 # Tools Used
 - SQL: The code leveraged to query the database and gather critical insights.